ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 description: "Create an infinity scroll using RxJS"
 ---

-Ever tried to load a ton of data on a webpage and found it super slow or laggy?
-You're not alone.
-An effective way to improve the experience is through infinite scrolling, similar to how your Twitter feed continuously loads more tweets as you scroll down.
+Have you ever experienced slow loading or lag on a webpage while trying to load a large amount of data?
+If so, you're not alone.
+An effective solution to improve the experience is to use infinite scrolling, which works similarly to how your Twitter feed continuously loads more tweets as you scroll down.

 [What is Infinity Scroll](https://builtin.com/ux-design/infinite-scroll)